Csehpi/nginx-prometheus-grafana/README.md

 # nginx-prometheus-grafana
-Nginx, prometheus, grafana and python application
+This is a demo how to connect Nginx, Prometheus, Grafana and Python application